scaleflex/js-cloudimage-responsive/README.md

 	</strong>
 </p>

-The plugin detects the width of image's container and pixel ratio density of your device to load the exact image size you need.
+This plugin detects the width of any image container as well as the device pixel ratio density to load the optimal image size needed.
-It processes images via Cloudimage.io service which offers comprehensive automated image optimization solutions.
+Images are resized on-the-fly via the Cloudimage service, thus offering a comprehensive automated image optimization service.

-When an image is first loaded on your website or mobile app, Cloudimage's resizing servers will download your origin image from your origin server, resize it and deliver to your user via lightning-fast Content Delivery Networks (CDNs).
-Once the image is resized in the format of your choice, Cloudimage will send it to a Content Delivery Network, which will in turn deliver it rocket fast to your visitors, responsively across various screen sizes.
+When an image is first loaded on your website or mobile app, Cloudimage's resizing servers will download the origin image from the source, resize it for the client's screen size and deliver to your users through one or multiple Content Delivery Networks (CDNs).
+The generated image formats are cached in the CDN and will be delivered rocket fast on any subsequent request.

 **NOTE:** Your original (master) images should be stored on a server or storage bucket (S3, Google Cloud, Azure Blob...) reachable over